 Check the VAT Codes for each of your chart of accounts items

 Our software tries to work out what the VAT Codes for each account should be, based on the transactions posted to that account in your data, but you should check and amend them if needed before working in your new Xero company.

 Filing VAT Returns

-Returns for earlier periods may need to be "filed" in Xero, to make sure that old transactions do not appear in the next VAT Return report.
-You should check the first VAT return you produce in Xero carefully, to ensure that the numbers are as you would expect.
+Returns for earlier periods may need to be “filed” in Xero, to make sure that old transactions do not appear in the next VAT Return report.
+You should check any VAT return containing converted converted transactions you produce in Xero carefully and intend to submit.
+You’ll need to check to ensure that the numbers are as you would expect.

 Allocating payments to invoices or bills